Rand Paul calls YouTube suspension over coronavirus mask skepticism a ‘badge of honor’

 Cruz’s comments came hours after he and Sen. Kevin Cramer (R-N.D.) introduced two bills that would ban mask and vaccine mandates.
 The measures would counter recent guidance from the Centers for Disease Control and Prevention, which recommends that people wear masks indoors regardless of their vaccination status.

-In the past week, Cruz’s home state of Texas has reported an almost 40 percent increase in new covid-19 cases with hospitalizations up 22 percent, according to a Washington Post tracker, with one doctor in Houston saying that intensive care units there resembled a “war zone.”
+In the past week, Cruz’s home state of Texas has reported an almost 40 percent increase in new covid-19 cases with hospitalizations up 22 percent, according to a Post tracker, with one doctor in Houston saying that intensive care units there resembled a “war zone.”
 About 45 percent of the Texas population is fully vaccinated.

 The communications from the outspoken politicians come as health officials in the United States clamor to curb a nationwide surge in cases, fueled by the highly transmissible delta variant, and urge millions who remain unvaccinated to get a shot.

-The United States reported over 164,000 cases on Tuesday, pushing the seven-day average to almost 118,000 daily cases, according to data compiled by The Washington Post.
+The United States reported over 164,000 coronavirus cases on Tuesday, pushing the seven-day average to almost 118,000 daily cases, according to data compiled by The Post.

 Eugene Scott and Timothy Bella contributed to this report.